qchenevier/MBA_memoire/doc/quotes.md

 Build new assets and revenue streams.
 Digital disruptors have often destroyed more value than they have created for themselves, giving many of the benefits away to consumers.
 Businesses need to build a strong digital balance sheet. businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable [@Manyika2015].

-Build—or buy—the capabilities of the future.
+Build-or buy-the capabilities of the future.
 Companies cannot afford to fall behind in critical capabilities.
 M&A is becoming a way to head off future competitors by buying them.
 Recent deals would not pass the traditional valuation filter, but the need to execute a rapid strategy may call for different metrics [@Manyika2015].

 Redefine customer engagement.
 Harness the data to fine-tune customer engagement.
 Design is also playing a more central role.
 Many companies are forced to sell their products or services in someone else’s ecosystem, which calls for careful strategies around pricing, value retention, and brand integrity [@Manyika2015].